yingrliu/yingrliu.github.io/index.md

 # About Me

-I am currently a 6th-year Phd student on Machine Learning in Stony Brook Univeristy (SBU).
+I am currently a final year Phd student on Machine Learning in Stony Brook Univeristy (SBU).
 I concentrates on designing reusable deep generative models for capturing the stochasticity and dynamics of sequential data.
 Before that, I received Bachelor degree of Automation Control from University of Electronic Science and Technology of China (UESTC).